JudahK96/Agentic-AI-Reconciliation-Governance-AWS/README.md

 - Locked down orchestration by allowing Step Functions to invoke only the specific Lambda functions used in the state machine

 ## Flow Overview
+Designed and implemented a secure, event-driven agentic AI system on AWS that performs data reconciliation, applies governance policies via RAG, and exposes AI-enriched exceptions through a production-ready API
 1. CSV files are uploaded to S3 (`incoming/source/` and `incoming/target/`)
 2. An S3 event triggers EventBridge
 3. EventBridge starts a Step Functions state machine